osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/indexes.md

 ```
 ***

-To turn the simple SdsType shown in the example into a type supporting the `DerivedCompoundIndex`
+To turn the simple type shown in the example into a type supporting the `DerivedCompoundIndex`
 type with a compound index based on the ``Simple.Time`` and ``DerivedCompoundIndex.Recorded``,
-extend the SdsType as follows:
+extend the type as follows:

 ##### [Python](#tab/tabid-p)